emma-sax4/emmasax4.info/_blog_posts/time-zones-utc-and-javascript-oh-my.md

 ---

 EDIT: Since writing this blog post, I've moved my default branch to be `source`, instead of `release`.
 I originally named it `release` because the documentation I was following named it that, but realized later that the name `source` fit my workflow better.
+Also, I've moved my `master` branch to be called `gh-pages`, and I've updated this blog post accordingly.